 Introduction

-There has been a long-standing belief that creativity and mental illnesses are related.
-This belief may have been inspired by the historical examples of great minds who suffered from mental health issues, including painter Vincent van Gogh, author Ernest Hemingway, poet Silvia Plath, and musical composer Tchaikovsky, to name a few (Jamison, 1993, as cited in Greenwood, 2020).
-This was also perpetuated by movie tropes or stereotypes of “mad genius” or “tortured artists”, which has convinced us that extraordinary gifts come at a cost.
-Aristotle once claimed that "no great genius has ever existed without a strain of madness," but is this true?
-Is the association between creativity and mental illness just a myth, or a fact supported by scientific evidence?
+There has been a long-standing belief that creativity and depression are related.
+This belief may have been inspired by the historical examples of great minds who suffered from depression, such as painter Edvard Munch, author Ernest Hemingway, poet Silvia Plath, and musical composer Tchaikovsky (Jamison, 1993, as cited in Greenwood, 2020).
+This was also perpetuated by movie tropes or stereotypes of “tortured artists”, which has convinced us that extraordinary gifts come at a cost.
+Is the association between creativity and depression just a myth, or is it supported by scientific evidence?

-Research about the connection between creativity and mental illness has yielded inconsistent results.
-Since the late 80s, a number of studies have documented high prevalence of mental illnesses among creative artists (e.g. Andreasen, 1987; Jamison, 1989, as cited in Greenwood, 2020).
-Most notably, Ludwig’s (1992) research has shown that the prevalence of mental illnesses was exceptionally high among creative artists.
-The rates of mania (8.2%), depression (41.2%), psychosis (6.8%), and suicide attempts (7.6%) among 1005 eminent creative professionals were two to three times higher than people from other professions (Ludwig, 1992, as cited in Greenwood, 2020).
-However, other studies failed to replicate a strong association between creativity and mental illness (e.g. Chermahini and Hommel, 2012; da Costa et al., 2015; Kyaga et al., 2013; Silvia & Kimbrel, 2010).
-As creativity and mental illness are both vast and multifaceted concepts, Silvia and Kimbrel (2010) suggested that “more focused questions – such as questions concerning specific disorders, domains, developmental periods, and levels – are more likely to illuminate how creativity and mental illness intersect, if at all”.

-In this study, we investigate the possible linkage between creativity and depression.
-Depression is one of the most common mental disorders worldwide (World Health Organization, 2021), but there has been less research on the relationship between creativity and depression compared to other disorders like bipolar or schizophrenia (Silvia & Kimbrel, 2010).
-The present literature also shows inconsistent findings regarding how creativity and depression could be linked.
-Hence, this study aims to address this research gap and explore possible pathways to which creativity and depression interact.

-Understanding the relationship between creativity and depression could have clinical implications.
-For example, if depression among creative people is due to reappraisal shortcomings or ruminative tendencies, cognitive behavioral therapy could target these emotion regulation strategies in therapy.
-The results from this study could have practical implications in addition to contribution to theoretical understanding.
+Upon examining the current literature about creativity and depression, we found several research gaps yet to be addressed.
+The present literature shows inconsistent findings, in which some studies found evidence that higher creativity is related to higher depression (e.g. Ludwig, 1992; MacCabe et al., 2018; Papworth et al., 2008; Taylor, 2017), while other studies failed to replicate similar results (e.g. Chermahini & Hommel, 2012; da Costa et al., 2015; Kyaga et al., 2013; Silvia & Kimbrel, 2010).
+There are also theoretical reasons that creativity and depression are unlikely to be directly related, as discussed later.
+Hence, this study investigates the possible linkage between creativity and depression and explores possible emotion regulation strategies that interact with creativity and depression.

 Creativity

 Creativity is defined as the tendency to generate novel ideas or possibilities that have originality and functionality, and are useful in problem-solving, communications, and entertainment (Franken, 1994).
 Creativity is a multidisciplinary concept and researchers have approached it in different ways.
 For instance, Kaufman and Beghetto (2009) have proposed the Four C model (mini-c, little-c, Pro-c, Big-C), which divides creativity into four developmental levels of gradual expertise.
-Others have categorized creativity into domains (e.g. everyday, visual, verbal, performance, scientific etc.), achievements, professions or activities (e.g. painting, writing, musical composition etc.).
+Others have categorized creativity into domains (e.g. everyday, visual, verbal, performance, scientific etc.) (e.g. Taylor, 2017; Villanova & Cunha, 2020), achievements (e.g. Carson et al., 2005), professions (e.g. Ludwig, 1992) or activities (e.g. painting, writing, musical composition etc.) (e.g. Hocevar, 1980; Verhaeghen et al., 2005).
+It is also regarded as a relatively permanent and consistent dispositional trait that is linked to other stable attributes such as personality or intelligence (e.g. Feist, 1998; Puryear et al., 2017; Zhang et al., 2020).